ItsMePaulo/tutoring/COS212/notes/GraphsPart1/README.md

 ## Different Graphs

 ### 1. Simple graph
     * just represents a bunch of edges and the vertices and their relationships.
-Important to note that edge (i , j) is equal to edge (j , i)

 <img src="images/simple_graph.png" alt="simple graph" width="60%">

 ### 2. Directed graph
-    * One where each edge has only one direction thus if we can go `from i to j` we cannot go back `from j to i`
+    * One where each edge has only one direction thus if we can go `from A to B` we cannot go back `from B to A`

 <img src="images/directed_graph.png" alt="directed graph" width="60%">